cs3157/recitations/N-Templates-Containers/templates-containers.md

 operator<<_for_stack_of_int, and operator<<_for_stack_of_strings.
 Those are
 different functions, and each needs to be created as separate function templates.
-However they're friends, they aren't member functions, hence they need to be declared as separate templates.
+However they're friends, they aren't member functions, hence they need to be declared as separate templates with respect to the class.

 ## Containers ##